Got student loans?

 - Take on another job and put that money toward paying off your loan.

-- Research more unconventional programs like Sell and Stay from EasyKnock.
+- Research more unconventional programs like a sale-leaseback.

-Sell and Stay is a great option if you own a home and need to pay off student loans.
-It lets you sell your home to EasyKnock but remain in place as a tenant.
-You get the equity you've built up and can use that money to pay off your loans, but you don't have to move out.
+A sale-leaseback is a great option if you own a home and need to pay off student loans.
+It lets you sell your home but remain in place as a tenant.
+You get the equity you’ve built up and can use that money to pay off your loans, but you don’t have to move out.

-Instead, you keep paying rent to EasyKnock until you decide to either buy your home back or move.
+Instead, you keep paying rent until you decide to either buy your home back or move.
 The choice is yours and you make it on your own timeline.
-Check it out now and see if it's the solution for you.

 Take Control of Your Loans